fxpio/fxp-bootstrap-bundle/README.md

 - Assetic filter for replace the target path by the path starting since the current asset directory
 - Assetic filter for replace the bundle alias (@AcmeDemoBundle) by the real path
 - Renderer Twig tag for config assets in debug or prod mod
+- Twig base template for the HTML5 responsive container
-- Twig template for fundamental HTML element
+- Block type for fundamental HTML element with responsive utilities
-  * HTML5 responsive container
   * Grid system
   * Typography and links
   * Code
+  * Tables
   * Forms
-  * Helper classes
-  * Responsive utilities
-- Block type for fundamental HTML element
-  * Tables
   * Buttons
   * Images
+  * Helper classes
 - Block type for components
   * Glyphicons
   * Dropdowns